GetDutchie/brick/packages/brick_graphql/README.md

 ## Models

 To reduce copypasta-ing the same GraphQL document and variables, defaults can be set on a per-model basis.
 Only the header is required.

+:bulb: Only headers need to be supplied; nodes can be supplied to override default behavior of fetching all fields requested by the model.
+To use autopopulated nodes provided by the model (with respect to `@Graphql` configuration), use an empty node selection (e.g. `deleteUser(vars: $vars) {}`).

 ### `@GraphqlSerializable(defaultDeleteOperation:)`